 Not enough to receive awards

 Whilst these awards are indeed just recognition of the Greenbox initiative in Ireland, they will not be enough to put Eco Tourism in Ireland on the global map.
 The Greenbox is seen as a model of best practice and now other areas of Ireland aspire to developing the Eco Tourism model.
 To succeed the Eco tourism industry in Ireland will require the full support of mainstream tourism bodies North and South to promote what will become another part of the suite of “tourism products” on offer from Ireland.

 A final word from a small scale eco tourism operator in the Greenbox Ireland Only Eco Tourism destination: “My eco tourism business is just that – a business.
 That said I don’t conduct my business as if I am offering “a product”.
-I work and live to a set of high environment standards.
+I work and live to a set of high environmental standards.
 I embrace a way of life which is culturally rich and sensitive to the needs of my local community and local environment.
 I know I am not on my own when I say that the members of Greenbox Ireland, are clear we do not want to exploit our Eco tourism product, we only want to share it.

 What is Ecotourism?

-Ecotourism is travel which is small scale, low impact, culturally sensitive, community orientated, primarily nature based, educational and capable of broadening peoples minds and enlivening their souls by providing a unique experience, firmly grounded in sustainable principles and practices.
+Ecotourism is travel which is small-scale, low impact, culturally sensitive, community orientated, primarily nature-based, educational and capable of broadening peoples minds and enlivening their souls by providing a unique experience, firmly grounded in sustainable principles and practices.

 EU Flower Eco-label